RedChimera/IWD2EE/iwd2ee/IWD2EE_ReadMe.txt

 44. Reduce enemy saving throw bonuses in Heart of Fury Mode
 45. Weaken allied summoned creatures in Heart of Fury Mode
 46. Have the party start with experience in Heart of Fury Mode
-47. Remove the delay between sneak attacks
+47. Reduce the delay between sneak attacks
 48. Increase the level cap
 49. Always learn spells from scrolls successfully
+50. Remove the summoning limit
+51. Add attacks of opportunity to the game
+52. Roll for stats at character creation

 --Class Revisions--

-This component dramatically rebalances the game to make warriors and rogues much more viable, while slightly nerfing some aspects of the typical powergaming classes (clerics, sorcerers, and druids).
+This component revises the game's classes to make warriors and rogues much more viable.
 This component is most balanced when combined with the Spell Revisions component.

 Barbarians: Barbarian rage now grants immunity to fear, hopelessness, stun, paralysis, sleep, and unconsciousness.
-Also, Barbarians get an additional 1- physical damage resistance for every 1 level after level 20, instead of every 3 levels.
+Also, Barbarians start gaining damage resistance at level 2 rather than level 11, and their damage resistance from their class is doubled if they're wearing medium armor (hide armor or chain mail).
 Barbarian Rage now keeps improving after level 20.

-Bards: The Lingering Song exploit is now closed, but bard songs are now more convenient, and all of them have practical uses (even the Song of Kaudies).
+Bards: Bard songs should be more useful now.
 They're also spread out over more levels and scale with levels so bards no longer reach their peak at level 11.
-All songs do not stack unless otherwise specified:
+The songs can stack, but only if multiple bards sing at the same time.

-Level 1: The Tale of Currant Strongheart: +1 to hit and damage and immunity to fear.
-Increases to +2 to hit and damage and grants immunity to hopelessness at level 19.
+Level 1: The Tale of Currant Strongheart: +1 to hit and damage and immunity to fear and hopelessness.
+Gains another +1 to hit and damage at levels 10, 25 and 40.

+Level 3: The Song of Kaudies: All allies are immune to harmful sound-based spells and abilities.

 Level 5: Tymora's Melody: +1 luck, +2 to saving throws and rogue skills.
-Increases to +2 to luck and +4 to saving throws and rogue skills at level 22.
+Gives another +1 to luck and +2 to saving throws and rogue skills at levels 15 and 35.

-Level 10: The Siren's Yearning: All enemies must make a Will save or be stunned for 1 round or until they take damage.
+Level 9: The Siren's Yearning: All enemies must make a Will save or be stunned for 1 round or until they take damage.
 The save DC is equal to the bard's level.
 This song also imposes a cumulative -1 penalty to Will saves for 10 rounds, every round.
-Allies have a 25% chance of being affected by this spell.

-Level 15: The Song of Kaudies: All allies are affected by the Blink spell for 1 round (enemies have a 50% miss chance on party members, while the party has a 20% miss chance and 20% spell failure).

-Level 20: The War Chant of Sith: +2 generic armor bonus, physical damage resistance of 3/-, and 3 HP healed every round.
+Level 13: The War Chant of Sith: +2 generic armor bonus, physical damage resistance of 3/-, and 3 HP healed every round.
 Increases to +4 AC, 6/- damage resistance, and 6 HP healed every round at level 25.

-Level 25: The Ballad of Three Heroes: +5 spell resistance, 5/- resistance to all forms of magical damage, and the effects of the Tale of Curran Strongheart, Tymora's Melody, and the War Chant of Sith.
+Level 20: The Ballad of Three Heroes: +5 spell resistance, 5/- resistance to all forms of magical damage, and the effects of the Tale of Curran Strongheart, Tymora's Melody, and the War Chant of Sith.
 Increases to +10 spell resistance and 10/- resistance to magical damage at level 28.

+Creature Revisions also makes it so enemies early on use more sound-based spells and abilities (such as harpy wails in Chapter 1), which makes the Song of Kaudies more useful.

-Clerics: Clerics, druid, and mages all use the same spell tables; they gain spell slots at the same rate.
+Clerics: Clerics, druid, and mages all gain spell slots at the same rate.
 Spontaneous casting scales beyond level 4 (you can now cast Healing Circle, Heal, Greater Restoration, and Mass Heal via spontaneous casting).

 Druids: Druids get a new set of shapeshifting forms.
 The abilities of each form scale with the druid's level.